cycfi/elements/docs/layout.md

 Requirements:
 1. The number of supplied coordinates and elements should match, otherwise, compiler error (no matching function for call to 'hgrid').
-2. The coordinates assume the first element's relative coordinate to be 0 (it is at the leftmost position in the row).
+2. The coordinates assume the first element's relative coordinate at `x=0` (it is at the left-most position in the row).
 The relative coordinate of the second element is at index 0, the third at index 1, and so on.
 The last coordinate is the total and final width of the grid.

 ### hgrid_composite